 Be sure you're posting to your pharmacy’s Facebook page 2-4 times each week to showcase your personality.
-Examples of some posts include events, special promotions or even a behind the scenes video and story.
-These type of posts can go a long way and help your patients feel connected with you.
+Examples of some posts include events, special promotions, or even a behind the scenes video and story.
+These types of posts can go a long way and help your patients feel connected with you.

 4) Create a positive brand persona on social media

 Listen carefully, be transparent, responsive, authentic, and tell great stories.
 Your social media presence is not just about advertising your message and obtaining the largest reach and at the highest frequency.
 Instead, it is about getting into the conversation, listening, engaging, and empowering.
 Don't talk at your patients.
 Instead, connect with them on a human level.

 Optimize the way your marketing dollars are spent to ensure your money is being used effectively and efficiently.

 - Choose 1-2 social media platforms and engage with your customers on these channels.
 Post weekly to stay involved in the conversation and make sure that whatever you post brings value to your patients.
 Don't post just to post.
 Post to create value.